Not sure what an EORI number or what it will mean for your business post-Brexit?

 An EORI number wasn’t required until now for the majority of businesses that traded solely with EU countries because, as a member of the EU, the UK was part of a free trade area.
 Tariffs didn’t apply.

-The UK might continue to be part of a free trade area following Brexit if a negotiated settlement is agreed, but current government advice is for businesses to get an EORI as soon as possible (and an EORI may still be needed regardless of what Brexit outcome occurs).
+The UK might continue to be part of a free trade area following Brexit if a withdrawal agreement is reached, but current government advice is that businesses require an EORI (and it may still be needed regardless of what Brexit outcome occurs).

 The EORI number needs to be quoted in documentation such as customs declarations and clearances, and is used by computerised customs systems as an identifier.
 The UK and EU have databases of EORI numbers.